-One usually thinks of the cross made from timbers, carved in stone, twisted or fused nails, or worn as a piece of jewelry.
+One usually thinks of the cross made from timbers, carved in stone, twisted or fused nails, or worn as a piece of jewellery.
 Here we introduce a completely different form; a virtual cross called the Sign of the Cross.

 For discussion on visions of crosses seen as a sign from God, see Crosses seen in Visions and Dreams.